Telehealth video appointments now available in all of our states UT, ID, WA, OR, NV, AZ & FL!

 Did you know that loneliness can be as mortally dangerous as smoking up to 15 cigarettes a day?
 Loneliness is a pervasive problem affecting people of all ages and backgrounds globally.
 Perhaps you're feeling lonely right now.
 It's easy to mistake loneliness for depression, but they're different.
 Loneliness is social...

-What are the Signs and Symptoms of Lithium Toxicity?
-May 3rd, 2023
+Lithium Toxicity: Understanding th Signs and Symptoms May 3rd, 2023

-What are the Signs and Symptoms of Lithium Toxicity?
 Lithium is widely used for treating various mental illnesses such as bipolar disorder, depression, and ADHD, all of which I've talked about extensively.
-However, like any medication, lithium can cause side effects, and in some cases, it may lead to...
+However, like any medication, lithium can cause side effects, and in some cases, it may lead to lithium toxicity.
+Symptoms of lithium toxicity may include nausea and...

 Can stress during pregnancy lead to postpartum depression?
 Apr 27th, 2023